Northwestern Wildcats Logo

 Northwestern Wildcats Logo 1981

-From the late ’60s to the mid-’70s, the state reduced university sponsorship due to the maximum phase of the Vietnam War, so sports team activity and content decreased.
+From the late ’60s to the mid-’70s, the state reduced university sponsorship due to the peak of the Vietnam War, so sports team activity and content decreased.
 1968 also saw a global change within the Methodist Church to which the university belonged.
 Northwestern was in search of a way.
-All this led to a long period when the emblem was not renewed.
+All this led to a long period without the emblem being renewed.

 In 1972, students voted to change the team name to Purple Haze.
 However, the new name was not a success.
 So they gradually returned to the Wildcats.